 Does it cost money to apply for tax exemption?

 Yes.
 The IRS has published the fees on its website.

 Once we submit our application for exemption, how long will it take to receive a response from the IRS?

-It depending on which application form you file.
+It depends on which application form you file.
 See “Where’s My Exemption Application?” on the IRS website for more information.